Rosette Cookies are a Scandinavian Cookie that is similar in texture to a funnel cake.

 Making This Recipe?
 Tag us on Instagram: @NoBiggie using the hashtag #NoBiggieRecipes, so we can see what you are making in the kitchen!

-Helpful Tips for making rosette cookies:
+Helpful tips for making rosette cookies:

 - Use a thermometer specifically made for the high oil temperatures.
 A deep fry thermometer that can remain in the oil works best, so you can continually monitor the temperature and adjust as needed.